 Conventional wisdom may tell you the bigger your emergency fund, the better.
 But recognize that in overfunding your emergency savings, you may be hurting your bottom line.

-While the answer to exactly how much should be in your fund is not one-size-fits-all, take these tips into consideration to determine the right-sized emergency fund for you and avoid crossing the line into having too much in your savings.
+While the answer to exactly how much should be in your fund is different for each person, consider these tips to determine the right emergency fund for you and avoid crossing the line into having too much in your savings.
 Make sure your emergency fund is working with your overall financial plan and not against it.